emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 In the mid term, in a way to scale the assessement, inventory {{IVY-WG}} requires to distinguish both legacy devices which include eco-designed components and these components inside the device.
 This must not delay the initial deployment of eco-designed components in legacy devices.

-a first proposal consists in documenting the information available to do it manually or using web scaping ...
+It is clear that information for doing static assessement is spread over many media or OPS interfaces (datasheet, Web URL, CLI , YANG, MIB, IPFIX ...).
+A proposal consists in documenting how to do static assessement for a set of devices based on the volontaring.

 # Complex Update